davidecatucci3/tokenizer/README.md

 # Tokenizer
-⚠️ **Important:** This is not a a "competitive" tokenizer (a tokenizer similar to the one used by the state-of-the-arte models) it's a basic tokenizer build it to show the basic structure of a tokenizer
+⚠️ **Important:** This is not a "competitive" tokenizer (a tokenizer similar to the one used by the state-of-the-arte models) it's a basic tokenizer build it to show the basic structure of a tokenizer

 Subworkd Tokenizer based on the BPE (Byte-Level paire encoding) algorithm used in LLM tokenization, check this site